united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   <!-- Dynamic content will be loaded here -->
   </div>

+- ARM-based systems, such as a Raspberry Pi, are not currently supported.

+### Operating System

   We support the following **operating systems**:

   <div id="requirements-3">
   <!-- Dynamic content will be loaded here -->
   </div>

-  ARM-based systems, such as a Raspberry Pi, are not currently supported.
+  You can find the image for Rocky in the Management Console, when you are setting up your first instance.

   {{% notice note %}}
   Newer or older versions of the operating system, or other operating systems such as Ubuntu, may work, but please note that we do not support them commercially.
-You can find the image for Rocky in the Management Console, when you are setting up your first instance.

   {{% /notice %}}

+### Network

 - A personal computer with a recent browser to access the [Management Console](https://www.management.umh.app).
+- Ensure that management.umh.app is allowlisted on TCP port 443 for HTTPS traffic.

+  {{% notice note %}}
+  You can also check our [Recommended Firewall Settings](https://umh.docs.umh.app/docs/production-guide/security/firewall-rules/).
+  {{% /notice %}}

 ## Sign Up to the Management Console